L2services/AzureNodeLab/README.md

 1. Type `ESP8266` in the search box at the top of the Boards Manager screen
 1. Click the `esp8266` record to select the row then select `Install` to install the package.
 ![ESP8266 Package Installation](/images/software_configuration/Board_Manager_ESP8266.png)
-**Note**: The installation may take several minutes as the file is a large down
+**Note**: The installation may take several minutes as the file is a large download.
+The version of the esp8266 package used in this lab is 2.3.0
 1. Open the menu: `Tools` → `Board` and select `NodeMCU 1.0`
 ![Select Board 1](/images/software_configuration/board_selection1.png)
 ![Select Board 2](/images/software_configuration/board_selection2.png)